dcunited001/dcunited001.github.io/_posts/2016-05-03-facets-of-greatness-part-1-intro.md

 ### &#x1f48e; Strategy

 ### &#x1f48e;

+> "And I really just want to emphasize that, while I've learned a lot
+> about these "facets of greatness", I'm not exactly the
+> brightly-shining, radiant, exemplary apex here...
+I want nothing
+> other than to methodologize and improve on these, if I'm ever to
+> realisticly expect to launch a product." - David Conner, Radiant
+> Apex of Greatness...

 Where is it that most people learn to be great?
 It's their father that first imbues that image.
 Perhaps their mother as well.